Osanyin-Taiwo-30/Satellite-data/README.md

     cartopy
     geoviews (version 1.6.2 or higher)

-Check the notebook *examples.ipynb* to see how everything works.
+Check the notebook *tutorial.ipynb* to see how everything works.
 It was made to be simple and straighforward!